Irish Air Corps: Into the 21st century

-In 2004 eight Pilatus PC-9M trainers were delivered to the Air Corps.
-The Pilatus aircraft were the first Air Corps aircraft to break with an Air Corps tradition of using consecutive tail-numbers.
-The General Officer Commanding started the new Pilatus tail-numbers in the 260 series – jumping from tail-number 258 (a Learjet 45) to 260 (the first Pilatus) – skipping tail-number 259.
-The Pilatus is the first Air Corps aircraft to have ejection seats since the Vampire.
-The PC-9M has six underwing hardpoints and has the capability to be armed with FN HMP250 gun pods, each carrying one M3P machine gun, and FN LAU-7 rocket pods, each carrying seven Folding-Fin Aerial Rockets, for the close air support role.
-Aircrews have an annual live firing exercise, flying out of Casement Aerodrome at Baldonnel to the coastal range at Gormanston Camp.
+In 2004, eight Pilatus PC-9M trainers were delivered to the Air Corps to replace the Marchettis and Magisters.
+The PC-9M is the first Air Corps aircraft to have ejection seats since the Vampire.
+The PC-9M has six underwing hardpoints, and is normally equipped with two FN HMP250 gun pods, each carrying one M3P machine gun, and two FN LAU-7 rocket pods, each carrying seven 70mm Folding-Fin Aerial Rockets, in the close air support role.